-Wang Jian -- General of Unification and Politician of Wisdom
+Wang Jian — General of Unification and Politician of Wisdom

 Wang Jian's Early Life in Army

-After Wang joined the army of the Kingdom Qin, he was highly appreciated and quickly promoted by the current general Bai Qi; Bai told many people that if he didn’t lead Qin’s armies unified the whole of the nation, then Wang Jian would be the only one who was able to do that.
+Great Marshal Bai Qi once told others that if he didn’t lead Qin’s armies unified the whole of the nation, then Wang Jian would be the only one who was able to accomplish that.